 I hope this doesn’t sound like some kind of squishy near-universalism on my part.
 I believe people’s sinful choices on this side of death have eternal consequences.
 A person’s active cooperation with sin in this life can cause them, as Jesus warned, to commit the unpardonable sin.
 As my man Wesley preached, if a person continually fails to respond to God’s grace, he or she may lose the ability to respond entirely, at which point what can only follow is hell.
 As Lewis would say, this amounts to God’s giving people what they want.

-Again, speaking to my tribe, many of whom don’t want to imagine that God would endorse or approve of hell, Jones nicely point out the logical necessity of it: If God is not going to force himself on us—and you can’t coerce love, after all—then God will respect our wishes.
+Again, speaking to my tribe, many of whom don’t want to imagine that God would endorse or approve of hell, Jones nicely points out the logical necessity of it: If God is not going to force himself on us—and you can’t coerce love, after all—then God will respect our wishes.

 It follows, too, that while damnation is difficult to imagine, it cannot be ruled out.
 God will not bully us into the kingdom; God waits, patiently, for us to receive and embrace God’s grace.
 And that allows the possibility—an absurd, baffling, but conceivable possibility—that some will forever resist God’s gracious advance.